-The biggest advantage when you live with large group of people is you can find someone with same goals or aspirations.
-Once in a fortnight we would always go to the local market at 3pm Sunday to do our fresh produce shopping, followed by grocery shopping.
+The biggest advantage when you live with a large group of people is you can find someone with the same goals or aspirations.
+Once in a fortnight, we would always go to the local market at 3 pm Sunday to do our fresh produce shopping, followed by grocery shopping.

-I never would eat out, those coffees at cafeteria were absolute luxury, no matter how late it would be at university I would wait to come back home for dinner or lunch.
+I never would eat out, those coffees at the cafeteria were an absolute luxury, no matter how late it would be at university I would wait to come back home for dinner or lunch.

-Other constant recurring expense was public transport, I used to pay $80 for monthly pass, there was no way to reduce this, price was fixed and was in a way happy to pay this amount as it gave me freedom to move around and search for a part-time job.
+Another constant recurring expense was public transport, I used to pay $80 for a monthly pass, there was no way to reduce this, the price was fixed and was in a way happy to pay this amount as it gave me the freedom to move around and search for a part-time job.

-Apart from the above expenses mostly there were no other expense, I never had a car and it was not required in Australia as Melbourne is connected well by public transport.
+Apart from the above expenses mostly there was no other expense, I never had a car and it was not required in Australia as Melbourne is connected well by public transport.

 It might look like obsolete poverty, I beg to defer, and with the money I had I would have lived a burst of luxurious life, but what’s next?
-I was more cautious at that time, as I couldn’t see a part-time job in near future, I have chosen the life style to protect myself and the loved ones.
-I was comparatively living a higher standard of life compared to lot of unprivileged children in India, I had roof on my head, food to eat and ongoing education what else can I ask.
+I was more cautious at that time, as I couldn’t see a part-time job in the near future, I have chosen the lifestyle to protect myself and the loved ones.
+I was comparatively living a higher standard of life compared to a lot of unprivileged children in India, I had a roof on my head, food to eat and ongoing education what else can I ask.

 I have understood the value of money in life, lack of it gave me the need to negotiate with people.

-Looking back I feel this has been one of the best experiences that has happened to me in life, this has armed me with finance lessons for life.
+Looking back I feel this has been one of the best experiences that have happened to me in life, this has armed me with finance lessons for life.